This page will help you understand Washington alcohol laws and avoid expensive fines or even jail. Not to mention time and embarrassment.

 IV.
 Advice about Washington Alcohol Laws

 Understanding laws is hard.
 They vary from state to state.
 Some vary from county to county.
 They vary from city to city.
 And they change over time.
 They may conflict.
 And court interpretations can confuse.

-Do not rely on this site.
+So do not rely on this site.
 Nor on any other site.
 And beware.
 Friends may give advice.
 Co-workers may give opinions.
 Neighbors may speculate.
-Kin may offer to help.
+Kin also may offer to help.
 All can confuse.
 Smile and thank them.
 Then ignore what they say.

-Get information or advice about Washington alcohol laws from a lawyer with a license in the state.
+Get information or advice about Washington alcohol laws from an expert.
+That is, a lawyer with a license in the state.
 Enforcement practices vary across the state.
 Therefore, it’s a good idea to select one who practices in the locale of concern.

 So now you know more about Washington alcohol laws than do most residents of the State!

 Also, do you know of any item that should be added?
 If so, please contact hansondj (at sign) Potsdam (period) edu/.
 In fact, readers help improve this website.
 So thank you for helping!